 In some cases, the policies don’t even exist.
 People hand over money thinking they are fully-insured.
 But their policy’s fake, so they’re unknowingly driving uninsured.
 This, of course, is illegal, and comes with high penalties.

-It seems that ghost brokers rely on people not understanding how car insurance works.
+It seems that ghost brokers rely on people not understanding how car insurance works, a particular risk for new drivers with little experience in buying car insurance.
 They may also depend on their victims being too frightened of being convicted for fraud once they realised that they’ve been scammed.

 Are You At Risk of Ghost Brokers?